larsencyber/larsencyber.github.io/content/blog/2024-05-20-crabby-credential-stuffing-australia-account-takeovers/index.md

 4. Use a one-time email forwarding solution, such as [DuckDuckGo Email Protection](https://duckduckgo.com/email/), to keep your primary email hidden.

 ### For companies
+1. Implement an out-of-band notification by email or mobile, when a new sign in is detected, or a privileged action is performed.
-1. Implement a bot mitigation solution to block traffic from automated scripts performing credential stuffing.
+2. Implement a bot mitigation solution to block traffic from automated scripts performing credential stuffing.
-2. Enforce minimum 14 character passwords with high complexity.
+3. Enforce minimum 14 character passwords with high complexity.
-3. Ensure error messages for registration, login and password recovery do not include varying responses which could enable an adversary to enumerate valid accounts.
+4. Ensure error messages for registration, login and password recovery do not include varying responses which could enable an adversary to enumerate valid accounts.
-4. Enforce multi-factor authentication for accounts that transact above a specified monetary quantity, based on risk tolerance.
+5. Enforce multi-factor authentication for accounts that transact above a specified monetary quantity, based on risk tolerance.
-5. Restrict access to administrative web endpoints to the organisation's internal network IP range.
+6. Restrict access to administrative web endpoints to the organisation's internal network IP range.

 ### For law enforcement
 1. Catch and prosecute the low-level fraudsters in Australia who are buying the compromised accounts, to set a precedent and deter others from engaging in similar activities.